top of page

 iDig2Learn's Work

-Plants serve as our anchor to exploring all living things that depend upon them.
+Plants serve as our anchor to exploring all living things

 After all plants give us oxygen, food, clothing, medicine and shelter